Knall-TV/Craftable-Light-Blocks/README.md

 ![How to craft light blocks by default](https://cdn.modrinth.com/data/cached_images/c88f512eebb5a57c81bf3ee021797e7f46b328aa.png)

-The [Source Code](https://github.com/Knall-TV/Craftable-Light-Blocks/) is only available for the newest version of Minecraft that is included in the version range of this datapack. - There is also only the newest datapack version available.
+The [Source Code](https://github.com/Knall-TV/Craftable-Light-Blocks/) is only available for the newest version of this datapack for the newest version of Minecraft that is included in the version range of this datapack.
 (In this case the datapack version v.2.1 for Minecraft version 1.21.4)

 Download the mod in any available version on [Modrinth](https://modrinth.com/datapack/craftable-light-blocks)!